 “We should arrive at the airport early.”

-Determine the role the verb plays in the sentence.
-Action verbs show action, linking verbs connect, helping verbs assist, and modal verbs express modality.Check Verb Forms:
+Action verbs show action, linking verbs connect the subject and complement, helping verbs assist, and modal verbs show ability or necessity.

 - He felt happy after the game.